Skip to content

 If you’ve always had an uneven hairline, it’s most definitely caused by your genetics.

 In addition, even if the asymmetrical look of your front scalp was developed recently, there still might be genetics in the play here.
-This is because our scalp and hair change as we age and matures, which can amplify an uneven hairline as you age without any other reason.
+That is because our scalp and hair change as we age and mature, which can amplify an uneven hairline further.

 Traction Alopecia

-As with any other organ or tissue in our body, your hair will not react well to physical stress and strain over extended periods of time.
+As with any other organ or tissue in our body, your hair will not react well to physical stress and strain over extended periods.

 traction alopecia uneven hairline